Take The Garden Style Personality Quiz

 What is a gabion basket?

-The gabion baskets are rectangular baskets made with galvanized metal wire mesh, and the baskets are tied together side by side with wire spirals.
+The gabion baskets are rectangular, made of galvanized wire mesh, and are tied together side by side with wire spirals.

-Gabion baskets are great for several DIY projects.
-For example, you can use gabions for building a raised bed for your planting, an in-built bench with a wooden lid, a free-standing wall, or an insect hotel when filled with logs.
+Gabion baskets are great for a variety of DIY projects.
+For example, you can use gabions to build a raised bed for your planting, an in-built bench with a wooden lid, a free-standing wall, or an insect hotel filled with logs.

 The best fill for gabion baskets for retaining walls